 The report, citing a Facebook spokesperson, said on Wednesday that the social networking giant’s employees “moved to Amazon in April to help the company develop its network of low-orbit satellites by the middle of this decade”.

-Amazon paid Facebook an undisclosed sum as part of the acquisition, which saw more than a dozen Los Angeles-based employees switch companies in April to work on Project Kuiper, the report said.
+The report said that Amazon paid Facebook an undisclosed sum as part of the acquisition, which saw more than a dozen Los Angeles-based employees switch companies in April to work on Project Kuiper.

 According to The Verge, the move brings an end to Facebook’s efforts to deliver Internet connectivity to remote areas via its satellites.